Thinkful-Ed/virtual-pet/README.md

 ### functions

 A function is a mini program that you define once in your code and invoke or call elsewhere.
-We saw three functions in the Fibonacci example earlier in this lesson: `generateFib`, `getFibListLength`, and `displayFibs`.

 ```javascript
 function sayHello(personName) {